jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-12-integrate-glue-schema-registry/index.md

   - JaehyeonKim
 images: []
 cevo: 26
+description: Glue Schema Registry provides a centralized repository for managing and validating schemas for topic message data.
+Its featuers can be utilized by many AWS services when building data streaming applications.
+In this post, we will discuss how to integrate Python Kafka producer and consumer apps in AWS Lambda with the Glue Schema Registry.
 ---

 As Kafka producer and consumer apps are decoupled, they operate on Kafka topics rather than communicating with each other directly.
 As described in the [Confluent document](https://docs.confluent.io/platform/current/schema-registry/index.html#sr-overview), _Schema Registry_ provides a centralized repository for managing and validating schemas for topic message data, and for serialization and deserialization of the data over the network.
 Producers and consumers to Kafka topics can use schemas to ensure data consistency and compatibility as schemas evolve.
 In AWS, the [Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html) supports features to manage and enforce schemas on data streaming applications using convenient integrations with Apache Kafka, [Amazon Managed Streaming for Apache Kafka](https://aws.amazon.com/msk/), [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/), [Amazon Kinesis Data Analytics for Apache Flink](https://aws.amazon.com/kinesis/data-analytics/), and [AWS Lambda](https://aws.amazon.com/lambda/).

-While the Glue Schema Registry facilitate Kafka application development, most example implementations target JVM languages, and it is not easy to find a Python example.
-In this post, we will discuss how to integrate Python Kafka producer and consumer apps with the Glue Schema Registry.
+In this post, we will discuss how to integrate Python Kafka producer and consumer apps In AWS Lambda with the Glue Schema Registry.

 ## Architecture